 - Avast SecureLine VPN does not officially state the exact amount of VPN servers.
 However, they do have worldwide coverage.
 They cover a total of 34 countries.

 - NordVPN is a superior VPN server provider in this area.
-They cover a wider extension with 60 countries (as of January 2022, a total of 5487 servers).
+They cover a wider extension with 60 countries (a total of 5616 servers).

 Streaming services like Netflix, HBO and Hulu block their content from country to country.
 To ensure that this content is not accessed by someone using a VPN, they have the technology to identify and blacklist IPs that belong to VPNs.
 The more servers available with rotating IPs, the more chances of bypassing these restrictions.